Science

 Intent- Why do we teach Science?

-To develop and maintain curiosity: We believe that studying science will help to spark imagination, fuel curiosity and nurture inspired and confident young scientists.
+To develop and maintain curiosity, we believe that studying science will help to spark imagination, fuel curiosity and nurture inspired and confident young scientists.
 Without curiosity and wonder, children lose their natural inclination to observe the world, ask questions of it and investigate to find answers.

 Implementation- What do we teach?